 Photo by Nico Reano

-hamsa fae (b.
-Los Angeles) is a Vietnamese-French contemporary artist who works in performance, sound, movement, and sculpture.
+hamsa fae is a Vietnamese-French artist working across performance, sound, movement, and sculpture.

 Their diasporic poetry collection, Blood Frequency, was shortlisted by C&R Press in 2022.
-She has recent publications in diaCritics, Vănguard, Fruitslice, and the Yale School of Environment.
+She has recent publications in DCA Los Angeles, diaCritics, Vănguard, and the Yale School of Environment.

-hamsa fae walks between experimental and editorial worlds, creating possibilities for clients in fashion, beauty, and music.
+hamsa fae walks between experimental and editorial worlds, creating possibilities for clients in fashion, beauty, and entertainment.
 She has collaborated with brands like Adidas Originals, Kiko Kostadinov, Parkwood Entertainment, among others.

 features —